reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 Your Effect is re-running because it depends on the `options` object.
 Objects can be re-created unintentionally, you should try to avoid them as dependencies of your Effects whenever possible.

 The least invasive fix is to read `roomId` and `serverUrl` right outside the Effect, and then make the Effect depend on those primitive values (which can't change unintentionally).
-Inside the Effect, create an object and it pass to `createConnnection`:
+Inside the Effect, create an object and it pass to `createConnection`:

 <Sandpack>